Homeschool Diner Logo -- 1960's style sign with atomic starburst

 Many purchased curricula provide daily lesson plans and assignments.

-Remember that parents can set a routine and put together a checklist for
+Remember that parents can set a routine and put together a checklist for any homeschool approach.

 10. Is more comfortable learning at a slow steady pace.